-American Christian parents face tough decisions about to how to best provide for their children’s education.
+American Christian parents face tough decisions about how to best provide for their children’s education.
 But the toughest part is often deciding between a comparatively rich supply of good and legal options – local Christian schools, homeschooling (with a nearly overwhelming array of good curriculum and models), co-op, hybrid homeschool/co-op, on-line Christian school, etc. All these choices offer their children a quality, God-honoring education and a clear path into college and the workplace.

 Consider the two basic choices facing Chinese Christian parents.